dakaraphi/after-effects/README.md

     .catch(err => console.log(err)); // contains error

 With errorHandling disabled, After Effects will create a popup and prevent further code execution until it is dealt with.

-### minify
-If true, the code will be minified before being sent to After Effects.
-This is disabled by default, which is different from previous versions of this package.
-I feel there's little point in spending the extra time to minify code that isn't going over a network.
-Still, you can set minify to true if you're into that sort of thing.

-    ae.options.minify = true;

 ### program
 By default, ae will look for an After Effects installation in your platforms default application directory.
 If you've installed it elsewhere, you'll have to set this to the custom app directory.